 It is possible to return logger info that will be used by the TLS connection to produce log events.

 ssl\session\cache\api

-Defines the API for the TLS session cache so that the data storage scheme can be replaced by defining a new callback module implementing this API.
+Defines the API for the TLS session cache (pre TLS-1.3) so that the data storage scheme can be replaced by defining a new callback module implementing this API.

 Data Types